Varun-Mehrotra/Varun-Mehrotra/README.md

-I'm Varun, I've been programming since 2013 and been doing technology related things through my entire life!
+HI!
+I'm Varun, I've been programming since 2013 and been doing technology related things my entire life!

 I really enjoy learning and that feeling of learning something new motivates me like nothing else.